cbureau-gpsea/banner_ssh/README.md

 ###########################################################################################
 ```

-And to display the next informations on your computer, like this :
+And to display informations on your computer, like this :

 ```plaintext